cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 finite field F. An elliptic curve equation takes one of several standard forms, including (but not limited to) Weierstrass, Montgomery, and Edwards.

+The curve E induces an algebraic group of order n, meaning that the group has n distinct elements.
+(This document uses additive notation for the elliptic curve group operation.)
-The curve E induces an algebraic group whose elements are those points with coordinates (x, y) satisfying the curve equation, and where x and y are elements of F.
+Elements of an elliptic curve group are points with coordinates (x, y) satisfying the curve equation, where x and y are elements of F.
-This group has order n, meaning that there are n distinct points.
-This document uses additive notation for the elliptic curve group operation.
+All elliptic curve groups have a distinguished element, called the identity point or the point at infinity, which acts as the identity element for the group operation.
+On certain curves (including Weierstrass and Montgomery curves), the identity point cannot be represented as an (x, y) coordinate pair.

 For security reasons, cryptographic uses of elliptic curves generally require using a (sub)group of prime order.